DecentraLabsCom/Blockchain-Services/docs/services/wallet/WALLET_BILLING.md

 - `GET /billing/credit-accounts/{address}/lots`
 - `GET /billing/credit-accounts/{address}/movements`

-The current billing model is based on non-refundable service credits.
-Funding, credit lots, expiry and movements are represented in the backend and reconciled with the Smart-Contracts state; do not document this as a transferable token balance.
+The current billing model is based on internal service credits.
+They are not redeemable for cash or transferable as money.
+Eligible reservation cancellations and service non-delivery may return the applicable credits to the institutional account according to the reservation lifecycle; funding, credit lots, expiry and movements are represented in the backend and reconciled with Smart-Contracts state.

 ## Administrative transaction API